 - By Rita Rubin

-The end of grilling season has arrived in many parts of the country, and as families flip summer's last steaks or hot dogs this Labor Day weekend, a chorus of experts is urging that you never look back and shift your diet to chicken, fish and veggies full time.
+Grilling season is in full swing, and as families flip their steaks or hot dogs this Fourth of July weekend, a chorus of experts is urging that you shift your diet to chicken, fish and veggies full time and never look back.

 After all, consumption of meat, like beef, lamb, veal and pork, has long been linked to an increased risk of developing cardiovascular disease, some cancers and Type 2 diabetes.

 And a recent widely publicized study from the Harvard School of Public Health has found that people who regularly eat red meat, especially processed red meat like bacon, hot dogs and salami, have a higher risk of premature death than people who get their protein primarily from such foods as beans, nuts, low-fat dairy products, chicken and fish.

 The research is based on detailed analysis of two separate, long-term studies that tracked more than 120,000 men and women who worked in health care and filled out questionnaires about their diet, health and lifestyle for as long as 28 years.